yosriady/haiku/README.md

         reducer_function: :custom_reduce
 ```

-> Note that `reducer_function/4` must be public and has 4-arity, receiving a list of `args` with the following order: `[delimiter, adjective, noun, number]`, and must return a string.
+> Note that `reducer_function/4` has 4-arity and expects the following order: `[delimiter, adjective, noun, number]`.
+It must return a string.
 > For example:
->
 >
 > ```
 > def custom_reduce(delimiter, adjective, noun, number) do